Optimal Differentially Private Model Training with Public Data: Optimal Locally Private Model Training with Public Data

 Choosing $\gamma^2 = c \min\left(\frac{1}{\npu}, \frac{d}{\npr \min(\eps, \eps^2)}\right)$ for some small constant $c > 0$ yields whence

 By applying the non-private mean estimation lower bound, we get Choosing $r = 1/\sqrt{d}$ ensures that $\PP_r \subset \PP(\mathbb{B})$ and yields Applying Jensen's inequality completes the proof of the lower bound in~\cref{thm: LDP mean estimation}.
+Since we assumed $\eps \leq 1 \leq d$, the minimum in the denominator simplifies to $\eps^2$ and the $1/\sqrt{n}$ term is non-dominant.

 \textbf{Upper bound:} The first term in the minimum can be realized by the algorithm that throws away the private data and returns $\alg(X) = \frac{1}{\npu} \sum_{x \in X_{\text{pub}}} x$, which is $0$-semi-LDP.
-Also, The second term in the upper bound can be realized by an appropriate choice of $(p, \gamma)$ in PrivUnit~\cite{bhowmick2018protection} (\cref{alg:pu}).
-The work~\cite{bhowmick2018protection} shows that PrivUnit is $\eps$-LDP (hence $\eps$-semi-LDP) and has worst-case MSE that is upper bounded by $O\left(\frac{d}{n \min(\eps, \eps^2)} + \frac{1}{n}\right)$. \end{proof}
+Also, The second term in the upper bound can be realized by the $\eps$-LDP (hence $\eps$-semi-LDP) estimator of~\citet{duchi13}, which has worst-case MSE upper bounded by $O\left(\frac{d}{n \eps^2}\right)$. \end{proof}